ryouze/ryouze.github.io/content/posts/vroom.md

 * **FPS Counter:** Shows current frame rate.
 * **Minimap:** One of the more complex widgets - it renders the entire game scene to an SFML render texture, then displays that texture in an ImGui window.
 Features include configurable refresh rate and adjustable resolution (256x256, 512x512, or 1024x1024).
-* **Leaderboard:** Tracks drift scores all cars.
+* **Leaderboard:** Tracks drift scores for all cars.
 It automatically sorts by score.
 * **Speedometer:** Displays current speed in kilometers per hour (km/h).

 #### Settings Menu

-Tabbed layout with five sections.
+A tabbed layout with five sections.
 All changes apply immediately.

 * **Game:** Track generation (width, height, tile size, detour probability), camera zoom, followed car.
 * **Graphics:** Window/fullscreen, resolution, anti-aliasing, V-sync, FPS cap.
 * **Controls:** Toggle between keyboard and gamepad, with full gamepad remapping alongside live input display.
-* **Audio:** Engine, tire, wall hit and UI volumes.
+* **Audio:** Engine, tire, wall hit, and UI volumes.
 Changes apply instantly.
 * **About:** Build and system info.

-The aforementioned settings system saves everything on scope exit (i.e., game exit).
-And on the next boot, all values are validated when loaded to prevent crashes from corrupted config files.
+The aforementioned settings system saves everything on exit (i.e., when the game closes).
+On the next boot, all values are validated when loaded to prevent crashes from corrupted config files.

 ### UI Sound Feedback

 I added sound effects to every UI interaction to make it feel more polished.
 Every button click, checkbox toggle, and menu navigation plays an appropriate sound effect.
-A volume slider is, of course, available in the UI.
+A volume slider is available in the UI.

 ### Testing